 Stories speak!
-The words that form them have life.
+The words that form stories have life.
 They have colours through which they paint images – beautiful and ugly – but vivid images all the same.
 They have power; power to make, and power to break.
 We, at The Caged Bird Sings, hope the stories I tell, the images I paint, beautiful or ugly, make, rather than break….